 Welcome to my southern comets web site.

-PLEASE NOTE: an alternative website is being reconstructed at:
+An alternative website is being reconstructed at:

 http://members.westnet.com.au/mmatti/sc.htm